KOMAL-3008/Myntra-Data-Analysis/README.md

 ## **Tools Used**
 - **Microsoft Excel**: For data cleaning, analysis, and advanced lookup functions.
-- **PowerPoint**: For creating a visually appealing presentation of insights.
+- **Canva**: For creating a visually appealing presentation of insights.

 ---